bleutzinn/grav-plugin-eprivacy/README.md

 ## Configuration

-If you use the admin plugin, a file with your configuration, and named 'e-privacy.yaml' will be saved in the `user/config/plugins/` folder once the configuration is saved in the admin.
+If you use the Admin plugin, a file with your configuration named `e-privacy.yaml` will be saved in the `user/config/plugins/` folder once the configuration is saved in Admin.

-Without the admin plugin, before configuring this plugin, you should copy the `user/plugins/e-privacy/e-privacy.yaml` to `user/config/plugins/e-privacy.yaml` and only edit that copy.
+Without the Admin plugin, before configuring this plugin, you should copy the `user/plugins/e-privacy/e-privacy.yaml` to `user/config/plugins/e-privacy.yaml` and only edit that copy.

 Here is the `e-privacy.yaml` configuration file default content: